User Guide

 Advanced options let you provide examples that guide extraction behavior:

-• Use 1–5 examples to avoid over-tuning.
+• Use 1–5 examples to avoid overfitting.

 These examples help reduce ambiguity and improve consistency across documents.